BytingBitz/pyscrapify/readme.md

 ## Creating a New Scraper:

 Creating a new scraper is a more involved process, requiring coding.
-To first give some context to what you are doing when you implement a new scraper, you are defining siblings for the [BaseScraper.py](https://github.com/Jamal135/pyscrapify/blob/main/scrapers/BaseScraper.py) classes that specify expected values and implement expected methods:
+To first give some context to what you are doing when you implement a new scraper, you are defining siblings for [BaseScraper.py](https://github.com/Jamal135/pyscrapify/blob/main/scrapers/BaseScraper.py) classes that specify expected values and implement expected methods:

 >**Validators**:
 >
->Implementing the scraper specific validator value and method below is recommended, though is not required.
+>Implementing the scraper specific Validators value and method below is recommended, though is not required.
 At the risk of bad data, bad URLs, and unexpected errors, you can pass a `url_pattern` for any string and define `validate_data_block` to just pass.
 >
 >* `url_pattern`: Regex pattern to match to valid entry URLs.
 This pattern is used to verify all entry URLs in the configuration JSON.
 >